alt-magick/magicSquares/README.md

 # magicSquares (en)

-The input for the program is a integer n: the size of the square side.
+The program creates a magic square with each side being the size you give to the program..

 The output is a Magic Square of side n.

 Also, the program will generate a .txt file with the magic square.

-A complete documentation can be found in the wiki page of the project.
+A complete documentation can be found in the pdf!

-# magicSquares (pt)

-A entrada para o programa é um inteiro n: o tamanho do lado do quadrado.

-A sada é um Quadrado Mágico de lado n.

-Além disso, o pŕograma gera um .txt com o quadrado.

-Uma documentaço completa em português pode ser encontrada na Wiki do projeto.